 - 1. Verbal warning

 - 2. Written warning

 - 3. Formal disciplinary meeting with the appropriate person

 - 4. Suspension for a set period or indefinitely

 - 5. Termination

 In the case of serious misconduct (serious offences, criminal conduct, fraud etc.) employment may be terminated immediately.
+Please review the APSI Complaints and Grievance Management Policy for more details.

 Part 4 - Working for the APSI

 Commencing Your Employment